 Photo by Leta Taylor

-An inaugural Starshine & Clay fellow, Ashunda’s honors include fellowships from Cave Canem, Community of Writers Poetry Workshop, the New York State Summer Writers Institute in addition to residencies at Dorland Mountain Arts Colony and The Lemon Tree House in Italy.
-She is a Pushcart Prize nominee, a recent awardee of the California Arts Council’s Individual Artist Grant and is one of 15 fellows selected for Haile Gerima’s Liberated Territory MasterClass.
-Ashunda’s writing has been featured or is forthcoming in Obsidian, Taint Taint Taint, Root Work Journal, Fence, EcoTheo Review, PANK, Trampoline and other noteworthy literary publications.
+A California Arts Council Individual Artist Fellow, Ashunda’s art has been supported by Cave Canem, the Hurston/Wright Foundation, Community of Writers, Brooklyn Poets, the New York State Summer Writers Institute, Dorland Mountain Arts Colony and The Lemon Tree House in Italy.
+She is an inaugural Starshine & Clay Fellow, a Pushcart Prize nominee and one of 15 filmmakers selected for Haile Gerima’s Liberated Territory MasterClass.
+Ashunda’s writing has been featured or is forthcoming in Obsidian, Taint Taint Taint, Rootwork Journal, Fence, EcoTheo Review and other noteworthy literary publications.

-Ashunda was born and raised in the heart of rural, red clay Georgia on land once inhabited by the Hitchiti, Miccosukee and Oconee people and is a proud alumna of Paine College and Howard University.
+Ashunda was born and raised in the heart of rural, red clay Georgia, on land once inhabited by the Hichiti, Miccosukee and Oconee people, and is a proud alumna of Paine College and Howard University.
 The artist holds MFAs in both Poetry and Screenwriting.
-A country blk girl at heart, Ashunda loves hot water cornbread, the ocean, playing UNO with her family and star Sirius.
+A country blk girl at heart, Ashunda loves hot water cornbread, the ocean, obscure cinema and star Sirius.
 She lives and works in Los Angeles.